 Merrimack canoes are built one at a time, each one made by hand using simple tools, and they are individually numbered and signed by the craftsmen whose time, attention, and dedication led to the creation of a canoe both stunning and practical, intended to see use over many generations.
 Unmistakable appointments from the handmade seats to gunwales, deck plates, and handles utilize premium woods like Cherry, Ash, and Walnut to offer a stunning natural palette that perfectly complements the decades-refined hull designs.

-Ultimately, all the great tech and fine woodwork is great, but the final element of our philosphy is simply that we made canoes to be used.
-Whether you’re looking to spend a misty morning on the lake chasing bass, doing a multi-week expedition in the wilderness, or just taking the kids out for a little paddle around the pond, we want to see our canoes helping you better enjoy your time outdoors and on the water for many years to come.
+Though beautiful, our canoes are made to be used.
+Whether you’re looking to spend a misty morning on the lake chasing bass, taking on a multi-week expedition in the wilderness, or just taking the kids out for a little paddle around the pond, we want to see our canoes helping you better enjoy your time outdoors and on the water for many years to come.